Frequently Asked Questions

 You should replace the KDF filter yearly (if 2 people are using the shower) or sooner if you smell the presence of chlorine.
 Filtering chlorine from your shower water benefits you, and it’s also a great way to protect the resin to ensure it performs well and has a long life.

 No!
 These filters mainly remove chlorine.
-They do not remove calcium or magnesium (hard water minerals).
-Hard water minerals irritate your skin and dry your skin & scalp the most.
-They can only be inexpensively removed with a water softener such as our salt regenerated resin based ShowerStick.
-(If you use a hard water test kit on the water coming from a ‘filter’ you will see that it will not test as soft.)
+They do not remove calcium or magnesium (hard water minerals) which are known for causing skin, scalp, and hair dryness, and other issues.
+They can only be inexpensively removed with a water softener such as our salt regenerated resin-based shower water softener – the ShowerStick!
+(Note: If you use a hard water test kit or strips after installing a ‘filter’, you’ll see no difference in the hardness of the water.)

 Yes, it uses the same resin beads and technology (“ion exchange”) as any salt based water softener and provides the same quality soft water for your shower as any softener can.